Lepetere/clarango/README.md

 If you find bugs or are missing a feature: open an issue or feel free to pull request.

-Furthermore we have open issues.
-So if you like to help us with easy or difficult tasks, contact us or / and pick an issue.
+Furthermore we have easy and hard [open issues](https://github.com/edlich/clarango/issues).
+So if you like to help us, contact us or / and pick an issue.

 If you like it give us a :star: